prebid/prebid.github.io/features/mspa-usnat.md

 SensitiveDataLimitUseNotice=2 OR

 // The CMP claims that notice was not needed, but at the same time claims consent was given
-// Note that SensitiveDataProcessing[8] is the geographic location and covered in the `transmitGeo` activity ((SensitiveDataProcessingOptOutNotice=0 OR SensitiveDataLimitUseNotice=0) AND SensitiveDataProcessing[1-7,9-12]=2)
+// Note that SensitiveDataProcessing[8] is the geographic location and covered in the `transmitPreciseGeo` activity ((SensitiveDataProcessingOptOutNotice=0 OR SensitiveDataLimitUseNotice=0) AND SensitiveDataProcessing[1-7,9-12]=2)

 // The user has not consented to share data of categories 1-5 and 11